 Medical school applicants sometimes have difficulty figuring out where to apply to medical school.
 It’s challenging for premeds to parse out the real differences between schools and much of what they know is based on hearsay.
 Rankings, while sometimes helpful, can be flawed.
 As a medical school admission consultant, I help applicants develop a comprehensive list of medical schools to apply to, with the goals of maximizing their chance of admission and assessing what would be the best fit based on their preferences and future goals.

-When considering where to apply in assembling a list of schools, applicants should consider several factors, as follows:
+When considering where to apply, applicants should consider several factors, as follows:

 2. Curriculum: While what you learn in med school is similar from place to place, each school presents the material in different ways.
 Some schools have a block system (one subject at a time) while others are systems-based; most have small group problem-based learning but some use this as a major component.
 Applicants should understand how they learn and then figure out which type of curriculum will best suit their learning style.
 Do you prefer a traditional format (lecture style) or problem-based learning with small groups?
 When are you first introduced to clinical work?
 Find out the curriculum offered at the schools you’re considering, then assemble a list of schools that will give you a learning environment conducive to your preferences, and one in which you will thrive.

 3. Grading System: By the time students get into medical school many of them are tired of grades, and understandably so.
 Most medical schools have some grading scheme for the clinical years–which helps residency program directors assess your work–but most have a Pass/Fail system for the first two years of med school.
 If the grading system is important to you make your list accordingly.